Marco Rossi (footballer, born 1964)

-Marco Rossi (born 9 September 1964) is an Italian footballer, professional football manager and former player and teacher at the Italian Coaching Academy.
-From August 2012 to April 2014 and from February 2015 to June 2017 he was head coach of Budapest Honvéd FC.
-In 2017 he signed a two-year contract with FC DAC 1904.
-Since 19 June 2018 he is the manager of the Hungarian national team.
+Marco Rossi (born 9 September 1964) is an Italian and Hungarian football manager and former professional footballer who is the current manager of Hungary's national team.

 His greatest achievement as a player was winning the Italian Cup with Sampdoria.
+After retirement in 2000, Rossi became a manager at various clubs throughout Italy from 2004 to 2011, most notably Spezia Calcio.
+In August 2012, he took up the position of head coach of Budapest Honvéd FC where he served in two spells.
+In 2017, he signed a two-year contract with FC DAC 1904 and since 19 June 2018, he has served as the manager of the Hungary national team.

-As a coach, he won the 2016-2017 Hungarian Football League title with Budapest Honvéd FC and celebrated a bronze medal in the 2017-2018 Slovak Football Championship with DAC.
-After Georges Leekens' dismissal, he became the manager of the Hungarian national team.
+As a coach, he won the 2016-2017 Hungarian Football League title with Budapest Honvéd and finished third in the 2017–18 Slovak First Football League with DAC 1904.
+He has also coached the Hungary national team to qualification for UEFA Euro 2020 and UEFA Euro 2024.

 Club career

 Growing up in the Torino youth academy, with whose Primavera team he won an Italian Cup and a Viareggio Tournament, he made his Serie A debut in the 1983-1984 season in Torino-Ascoli (0-0) on March 18, 1984.
 He moved on to Campania, where he remained three seasons in Serie C1.
-In 1987 he moved to Catanzaro, newly promoted to Serie B: the Calabrians, as freshmen, missed promotion to Serie A by one point, and Rossi was a starter in defense.
+In 1987 he moved to Catanzaro, newly promoted to Serie B: the Calabrians, in their first year in the division, missed promotion to Serie A by one point, and Rossi was a starter in defense.

 In 1988 he moved to Brescia, where he played five consecutive championships, gaining promotion to Serie A in 1992.
 In 1993, after the relegation of the Rondinelle, he moved to Sampdoria for 2.5 billion lire, and remained there for two seasons in the top division; at this juncture he was included in the FIFA 97 video game database with the highest rating in the game, corresponding to 97.
 When his contract with the Genoese club expired, at the age of 31, he moved abroad, first to Mexico to América, then to Germany to Eintracht Frankfurt.

 In 1997 he returned to Italy to end his professional career at Piacenza, with which he won salvation in Serie A in a season conditioned by repeated injuries.
 He played three seasons in the amateurs, one with Ospitaletto (relegation to Eccellenza due to last place) and two with Salò (in Eccellenza Lombarda).